 - An easel will be provided for all participants to display their mounted posters.

 - The title of your poster should appear across the top in large letters.
 Limit your poster title length.
-Poster titles using 60 point will stand out and be easy to read.
+Poster titles using a 60 point font will stand out and be easy to read.
 The minimum font size should be 36 point.
 It is highly recommended that you use a legible and professional font such as Times New Roman, Helvetica, or Calibri.

 - The university logo and color schemes should not be modified, but you may adjust font sizes and layout formatting.
 Undergraduate posters must use a red background (see template) and graduate posters must use a blue background (see template).